sambanova/generative_data_prep/README.md

 ```

 ### Output
-The output directory will have 2 sub-directories. `splits` holds the shuffled and split files `hdf5` holds the tokenized versions of the files from the `splits` directory.
-The file path you pass in as the `output_dir` flag is where the data is saved that you will use as your input data to upload and run training.
+The `output_dir` will contain all the tokenized HDF5 split files, and a directory called `tokenizer`.
+The directory path that is passed in as the `output_dir` flag is where the final dataset is saved that can be used as input data to upload and run training.
+The `tokenizer` directory will be transfered to any output checkpoints that are saved by Sambastudio so the tokenizer can be used for inference.
+If you include the `keep_split_jsonls` flag, then the `output_dir` will additionally contain a `splits` directory that saves the jsonl versions of the HDF5 files, meaning that splits/train_1_of_X.jsonl is the jsonl text version of train_1_of_X.hdf5.

-The output hdf5 files each contain two datasets:
+The output HDF5 files each contain two datasets:
 - \"input_ids\": sequences of tokens ids
 - \"token_type_ids\": describe the type of each token.
 The default id assignments are:
   - id=0 for tokens in the prompt